 Dirty traffic marks on carpet are very noticeable.
 Having carpets cleaned once or twice a year is a terrific investment.
 I have my dining room and bedroom carpets done right before Mother’s Day and right before Thanksgiving.
 That way my carpets are fresh when family arrives for the holidays.

 Dust is a nemesis of every homeowner.
 It settles on light fixtures, furniture, glass surfaces, windowsills, draperies and wooden blinds.
 Even with a housekeeper it’s hard to notice all the incipient places dust settles.
 Make it an annual, or better yet, bi-annual event to do extensive dusting and polishing.
 Your home will thank you and so will your allergies.
 And open your windows and to allow fresh air to circulate as often as possible.
 It makes the home feel unbelievably wonderful.

 Dusty, dirty windows aren’t immediately noticeable when you’ve been looking at them for years.
 But trust me, if you get used to them being clean, you’ll notice when they’re dirty.

-Number eight is “upgrade your window coverings” with inexpensive, unlined sheers.
+Change your cheap window coverings with inexpensive, unlined sheers.
 Or better yet, call a designer and have your windows fitted with custom curtains.
-A tiny warning, this one generally requires a five figure budget.
+A tiny warning, this one generally requires a five-figure budget.
 Consider custom window coverings akin to professional landscaping.
 But what a difference.

 Clutter begets clutter.
 I’ve preached this one for years.
 In the same way graffiti multiplies in urban areas, clutter collects in your home.
 If you want a tidy home, tidy it and keep it that way.
 When someone leaves something out of place, it will be immediately noticeable.
 If you want your family to be more organized, provide easily maintained storage for everything in the home.